-2 The Council has currently adopted the Certification designations of "Certified Professional Receivables Company" (CPRC) for Certified Companies and "Certified Receivables Compliance Professional" (CRCP) for Certified Individuals.
+5 The Council has currently adopted the Certification designations of "Certified Professional Receivables Company" (CPRC) for Certified Companies and "Certified Receivables Compliance Professional" (CRCP) for Certified Individuals.

-- The Board will exercise final authority in approving such budgets and the accompanying fee schedules for the Certification Program; and - 7.
+- 4. Suggest qualified individuals to the Board for appointment to the Council when a vacancy exists; and - 5.
+Provide semi-annual reports to the Board regarding the Certification Program and monthly updates on the roster of Certified Entities. - B. Board Authority.
+Nothing in this Governance Document shall diminish the powers of the Board.
+The Board shall at a minimum: - 1.
+Appoint the Council Members; - 2.
+Review the actions of the Council pursuant to paragraph (C) of this section; - 3.
+Hear appeals from Certified Parties on disciplinary actions taken by the Council; - 4.
+Have oversight authority of the Council and the Certification Program to ensure that the Certification Program as developed and operated by the Council is conducted in a fair and equitable manner; - 5.
+Provide staff for the operation of the Certification Program.
+The Executive Director shall serve as the chief staff position supporting the Certification Program; - 6.
+Provide financial support for the Certification Program.
+The Council shall provide the Board with an annual budget for the operation of the Certification Program.
+The Board will exercise final authority in approving such budgets and the accompanying fee schedules for the Certification Program; and - 7.
 Retain independent third parties to audit the Certification Program and the administration of the Certification Program to ensure conformity with this Governance Document and generally accepted business practices. - C. Board Review Procedures.
 The Executive Director shall transmit to the Board all final decisions of the Council within two (2) business days of the decision, including the rationale for the decision.
-Except for the process provided in the Remediation Procedures Manual (Appendix E), the Board shall have the right to reverse any decision of the Council, in their complete discretion, provided that such action takes place within five (5) business days from the Executive Director's transmittal.
-If no action is taken by the Board, the Council's decision shall be implemented at the end of the seventh (7th) business day.
+Except for the process provided in the Remediation Procedures Manual (Appendix E), the Board shall have the right to reverse any decision of the Council, in their complete discretion, provided that such action takes place within fourteen (14) days from the Executive Director's transmittal.
+If no action is taken by the Board, the Council's decision shall automatically be implemented at the end of the 14th day.
 In the case of reversing a disciplinary action taken by the Council, the Board's power to reverse will be dependent on an appeal of such action by the Certified Party.